clbustos/distribution/README.txt

 == DESCRIPTION:

+Statistical Distributions multi library wrapper.
-Statistical Distributions library.
-Use C (statistics2/GSL) and Java extensions where available.
+Uses Ruby by default and C (statistics2/GSL) or Java extensions where available.

 Includes code from statistics2